ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - c2 - Lab review - reinforcement of DOM manipulation concept.md

 ## Iteration 3: calc & display total

 - calculate & display the total price
-  - eg. initialize a variable totalValue=0 and update for each iteration
+  - e.g. initialize a variable totalValue=0 and update for each iteration